 Job Description Summary

-The Module Assistant Leader supports the Module Leader in the safe and effective functioning of the Module.
-He/she contributes to the success of the organization by operating with high reliability, implementing superlative fire and stewardship projects, delivering exemplary training, collaborating successfully with many partners, capably executing administrative duties, and finding new opportunities to increase WRI’s impact.
+The Team Leader-Single Resource Boss oversees the day to day functioning of the respective Team and supervises the Team members.
+She/he contributes to the success of the organization by operating with high reliability, implementing superlative fire and stewardship projects, delivering exemplary training, collaborating successfully with partners, capably executing administrative duties, and finding new opportunities to increase WRI’s impact.

 Essential Results-Based Duties